Synthetixio/synthetix/docs/contracts/Depot.md

 # Depot

+**Old:** Depot.sol: Allows users to exchange ETH for sUSD and SNX (has not yet been updated for multicurrency).

 Assumes that the Synth price is worth US\$1.
 So: a) this will only work with `sUSD`. b) there's a profit opportunity if the `sUSD` is off its peg.

 !!! note